Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 - Nursing Associate Practice 2 (60 credits)

-The End Point Assessment for the apprenticeship is an Exam Board.
+The End Point Assessment for this apprenticeship is an Exam Board.
 To successfully meet the requirements of the Exam Board, you will need to have completed the following elements:

 - Knowledge, Skills and Behaviours in the Apprenticeship Standard